surosh-khaliqi/it-infrastructure-portfolio-lab/phase4-security/02-build-log.md

 **Symptom:** Nmap showed 33060/tcp (mysqlx) open.

-**Root cause:** Feature enabled by default in MySQL 8; unused by Zabbix or any other service in the lab.
+**Root cause:** MySQL X Protocol was enabled in this installation but was unused by Zabbix or any other service in the lab.

 **Fix:**
 ```bash